 Institutions of Higher Education.
-2 CFR §200, Appendix III, paragraph C.7. requires use of the negotiated F&A rate that is in effect at the time of the initial award throughout the life of the grant.
+2 CFR §200, Appendix III, paragraph C.7. requires use of the negotiated facilities and administrative costs (F&A) rate that is in effect at the time of the initial award throughout the life of the grant.